madetech/learn/sparring/tic-tac-toe/part3.md

 ## Rules

-* The player wins if their opponent gets n in a row.
+* The player wins if their opponent gets 3 in a row.

 ## Game Features